 We have a few friends in London and Francisco wanted to spend his birthday there, especially before Europeans need visa to enter into the UK (just kidding).

 This was my 4th time in this amazing city and I think I´ll never get tired of going, although my wallet might be affected.
 It was more or less the same for Francisco, so we decided to spend most of our time visiting the museums and having fun with our friends.

-Anyway, I´ll add some of my past experiences in London, and don´t forget to buy the Timeout magazine (or just look for it online) where you can find all the latest London restaurants and bars, films and theaters, art, gigs, clubs, shops…
+Anyway, I´ll add some of my past experiences in London in case you are going for the first time, and don´t forget to buy the Timeout magazine (or just look for it online) where you can find all the latest London restaurants, bars, films and theaters, art, gigs, clubs, shops, etc.

 Where to eat?